alexanderwerning/tacos/README.md

 This repository contains implementation detail for the framework described in the paper **[“TACOS: Temporally-aligned Audio CaptiOnS for Language-Audio Pretraining”](https://arxiv.org/pdf/2505.07609)**.

-TACOS is a dataset with **strong captions**, i.e., textual description of acoustic events with temporal onset and offset boundaries.
+TACOS is a dataset with **strong captions**, i.e., textual description of acoustic events with their corresponding temporal onsets and offsets.

+The dataset can be downloaded via Zenodo: [https://zenodo.org/records/15379789](https://zenodo.org/records/15379789)
 ## Overview

 Traditional audio-language models rely on **global (clip-level) captions**, which occasionally provide a rough temporal position of acoustic events.